backdrop-contrib/slick/README.txt

   o install slick_example.

-If you do have bug reports, we love bugs, please: o provide steps to reproduce it, o provide detailed info, a screenshot of the output and Slick form, or words
+If you do have bug reports, we love bugs, please: o provide steps to reproduce it, valid bugs must have consistent reproduction, o provide detailed info, a screenshot of the output and Slick form, or words
-    to identify it any better,
-  o make sure that the bug is caused by the module.
+    to identify it any better, library version, module version, active theme. o make sure that the bug is caused by the module.

 For the Slick library bug, please report it to the actual library: